swastidesisascendeducare/SmartLend/README.md

 ![SmartLend Logo](frontend/src/assets/SmartLendLogo5.png)

 Welcome to **SmartLend**, a cutting-edge peer-to-peer lending platform designed to connect borrowers and lenders seamlessly.
-Whether you're seeking a loan to fuel your dreams or looking to invest in opportunities, SmartLend leverages modern technology—machine learning, OCR, and a robust full-stack architecture—to make lending smarter, faster, and more secure.
+Whether you're seeking a loan to fuel your dreams or looking to invest in opportunities, SmartLend leverages modern technology—machine learning, and a robust full-stack architecture—to make lending smarter, faster, and more secure.

 ---